La Calisto: Performance history

 The United States premiere of the opera was presented in April 1972 for the dedication of the Patricia Corbett Pavilion at the University of Cincinnati – College-Conservatory of Music.
 The cast included Barbara Daniels as Diana and Tom Fox as Giove.
+It was performed in London by the Opera Factory at the Royal Court Theatre in June 1984 with the harpsichordist, Paul Daniel, conducting a group of nine players of baroque instruments.

 The opera continues to be performed in new venues.
 For example, it received its premiere at Madrid's Teatro Real in 2019, while in the season 19-20 it was performed in Aachen and Nürnberg.
+It was performed with success at La Scala in 2021 in a production by David McVicar.
+The conductor was Christophe Rousset, who combined the players of his baroque music ensemble Les Talens Lyriques with members of the La Scala orchestra to fill the large hall.
+The singers included Chen Reiss as Calisto, Luca Tittoto as Jupiter, Véronique Gens as Juno, Olga Bezsmertna as Diana, Christophe Dumaux as Endymion, Chiara Amarù as Linfea and Markus Werba as Mercury.

 Publication

 Leppard

 Raymond Leppard´s edition of 1975 was the first publication of the score.
 It includes translations of the libretto.

 Brown

 In 2008, Jennifer Williams Brown's edition of the score (A-R Editions, 2007) won the American Musicological Society's Claude V. Palisca award (recognizing outstanding scholarly editions or translations).

 Torrente and Badolato

 The German music publisher Bärenreiter Verlag initiated the publication of The Operas of Francesco Cavalli in 2012 with the publication of a new critical edition prepared by Álvaro Torrente and Nicola Badolato that was used in the new productions of the opera in the Bayerische Staatsoper (2005), the Royal Opera House (2008), Theater Basel (2010) and Teatro Real (2019).